valthalion/rpn_calc/README.md

 The calculator application ``rc.py`` is actually a user interface that relies on an ``RPNCalculator`` instance, and serves as an example for building applications on top of the library, such as a GUI-based calculator, or a calculator component inside a larger application.

+## Interactive and CLI modes

+When called without arguments, the calculator runs in interactive mode as described above.

+CLI mode is activated by passing arguments when running the calculator.
+The arguments that are passed are interpreted as a sequence of commands, and the calculator performs the operations and prints out the final state of the stack, one item per line ordered bottom to top.
+This is intended to work in the UNIX style of composable programs or for quick calculations on the command line.

+Some examples:

+    $ python rc.py 3 3 +
+    6.0
+    $

+    $ python rc.py 3 2 5 +
+    3.0
+    7.0
+    $

+    $ python rc.py 3 drop
+    $

+    $ python rc.py 3 +
+    ***
+    Not enough arguments for operator '+'
+    ***

+In this mode, errors are output to stderr, and nothing is written to stdout to avoid passing on an incoherent state of the stack.

 ## Why develop this calculator

 I have used RPN calculators for years, especially the HP 48GX.
 After that, it is difficult for me to return to the more usual infix-notation calculators and forgo the flexibility of stack manipulation (as opposed e.g. to the use of parentheses or memory registers).
 For some time I used an emulator of the HP 48GX, but this was only developed for older versions of Windows, and had no Linux support at all.